- 1Spain: An attractive country for investment

 The nonresident members of a Spanish EIG are taxed pursuant to the NRITL and pursuant to the rules contained in the tax treaties.
 The nonresident members of a European EIG are only taxed in Spain on the income of the EIG attributed to them, if the activity performed by the members through the grouping gives rise to a permanent establishment in Spain.

 These entities are taxed in the same way as EIGs.
-However, the foreign-source income (derived from activities carried on abroad) of UTEs is tax-exempt (subject to application to the tax authorities).
+However, the foreign-source income (derived from activities carried on abroad) of a joint venture is tax-exempt (subject to application to the tax authorities).

-The losses obtained by a UTE abroad are imputed to the tax bases of its members.
-If, in future years, the UTE obtains income, it must be included in the tax base of its members up to the limit of the losses previously included.
+The losses obtained by a joint venture of Spanish entities abroad are imputed to the tax bases of its members.
+If, in future years, the joint venture obtains income, it must be included in the tax base of its members up to the limit of the losses previously included.

 - Other special tax systems